-Too Deep For Patriarchy
+Too Emotional For Patriarchy

 I find that generally, people become wary of me when I start talking about the emotional side of existence.
 They often immediately assume a posture or attitude of defence.
 It is obvious that they want to stop this line of enquiry.
 Some people even get quite aggressive.